-The degree is a concentration of the PhD in Community Health Sciences and PhD in Epidemiology degrees.
-The degree is coordinated by the UIC Center of Excellence in Maternal and Child Health, one of only 13 centers nationwide funded by the US Department of Health and Human Services.
+The concentration is jointly housed in the divisions of community health sciences and epidemiology and biostatistics.
+The concentration is coordinated by the UIC Center of Excellence in Maternal and Child Health, one of only 13 centers nationwide funded by the US Department of Health and Human Services.

 The Center's mission is to train future and current professionals to address health inequities among women, children and families.
 Curricula are rigorous, evidence-based and steeped in social justice, practical experience, and collaboration with communities and various maternal and child health partners.
 The Center's goal is the development of local to global leaders focused on supporting the health and well-being of women, children and families.